dwtguh/FSKmodem/README.md

 ### FSK Modem
-An FSK Modem using either 2FSK or 4FSK based on the design by David Rowe and Brady O'Brien of the Codec 2 project.
+An FSK Modem using either 2FSK or 4FSK.

 Created a separate library with just the modem.
 Modified the original program to use modern complex math syntax, and use FFTW real FFT instead of the Kiss FFT.